Are you about to start your FARM Service Rotation? Keep on reading to find out more.

 - Examination of the reproductive organs by rectal palpation.

-Students are graded on knowledge of subject area, clinical performance, professional attitude and readiness to practice.
+Students are graded on knowledge of the subject area, clinical performance, professional attitude, and readiness to practice.
 All clinicians and residents are involved in the grading process.
-A great part of your grade will depend you’re your promptness, alertness, reliability, attitude and attendance.
+A great part of your grade will depend you’re your promptness, alertness, reliability, attitude, and attendance.

 If you must be absent, contact the instructor as early as possible.
 Let us know if you are sick.
-Unexcused and unexplained absenteeism will result in a lowered grade or an Incomplete!
-If something unexpected comes up, let us know – we’ll work it out.
+All communicate with Dr. House to document illness or injury.
+If something unexpected comes up, let us know.

 If, toward the end of your rotation, you feel there is something you have missed, let us know.
 We will do our best to provide you with a learning opportunity.